rtogn/YouTube-Comment-Sentiment-Analysis-Website/README.md

 		"NLTK is a leading platform for building Python programs to work with human language data.
-		It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning,wrappers for industrial-strength NLP libraries, and an active discussion forum." -NLTK.org
+		It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries, and an active discussion forum." -NLTK.org

 The sentiment analysis performed on comments is done using [VADER](https://www.nltk.org/api/nltk.sentiment.vader.html) (Hutto, C.J. & Gilbert, E.E.
 2014) that is built into the NLTK library.